How to Create a Winning Data Room

 In early stage venture deals, data rooms play a critical role in two stages of the investment process.

-During stage 1, It’s not uncommon for an investor to ask to see a company’s data room prior to offering a term sheet.
+During stage 1, it’s not uncommon for an investor to ask to see a company’s data room prior to offering a term sheet.
 At this stage, the investor typically doesn’t have much to base their investment off of aside from a pitch deck, the company’s website and any publicly available information they can find on the internet.
 Investors use stage 1 data rooms as a spot check and often leverage the information in the data room to conduct a conversation internally amongst their fellow partners.

 Stage 2 typically comes after a founder receives a term sheet and is used to help streamline the due diligence process, by providing investors access to a much more granular detailed set of information and documents.